Skip to main content

 NOT USED IN THIS EXAMPLE

-Subsection 1.1.5 SG4: If an assignment statement (=), is Left Hand Side (LHS) a variable?
-Check data type of value against data type of variable.
+Subsection 2.1.5 SG4: Is the Left Hand Side (LHS) of the assignment statement a variable?
+Check the data type of the value on right hand side (RHS) against data type of LHS variable.

 NOT USED IN THIS EXAMPLE